learn-co-students/ruby-environment-setup-000/README.md

 It's important that you have proper syntax highlighting and a readable light and dark theme for Terminal and your text editor.
 At Flatiron, we <3 [Solarized](http://ethanschoonover.com/solarized).
 After all, it's a mathematically proven theme.
 There are other themes, but let's stay consistent and all use Solarized, it's so pretty.
 You can grab the [Flatiron Solarized](http://flatironschool.s3.amazonaws.com/curriculum/resources/environment/themes/Solarized%20Flatiron.zip).

+#### To Add to Sublime Text

+Sublime Text 2 > Preferences > Color Scheme

+#### To Add to Terminal

+Terminal > Preferences > Settings

+From here, on the left-hand panel at the bottom, click on the sun icon, which gives a drop down.
+Click Import and select the Flatiron Solarized file you just downloaded.

 ![Solarized](https://github.com/altercation/solarized/raw/master/img/solarized-palette.png)

 ![Solarized](https://github.com/altercation/solarized/raw/master/img/solarized-vim.png)